Simo3ds/Nexus3DS-ITA/README.md

 *Nintendo 3DS "Custom Firmware"*

-As you can see, the code for the added features sucks (because my knowledge of C is severely lacking), so don't expect too much.
+As you can see, the code for the added features by [me](https://github.com/2b-zipper) sucks (because my knowledge of C is severely lacking), so don't expect too much.

 ## What it is
 **Luma3DS** is a program patching and reimplementing significant parts of the software running on all models of the Nintendo 3DS family of consoles.